Under-estimate/MiraiMessageParser/readme.md

 ### Message Structure

-The text field of each [ParsedMessage](https://github.com/Under-estimate/MiraiRichMessageParser/tree/main/src/main/java/org/zrnq/ParsedMessage.java) will begin with a description about the source of this message.

 #### Normal Message
 By parsing a normal message, you'll get an instance of [ParsedMessage](https://github.com/Under-estimate/MiraiRichMessageParser/tree/main/src/main/java/org/zrnq/ParsedMessage.java).
 In which these features will be extracted from normal messages:

+- Source Prompt (A short text describing the source of this message)
 - Images
 - Links (If the message contains a valid link)
 - Text